-Ocala Campus: 352-873-5800 or 352-854-2322, ext.

-1422 or 1472 during regular business

-hours

-352-789-5001 after business hours,

-holidays or weekends

-Citrus Campus: 352-746-6721, ext.
-6135, or 352-302-

-Levy Campus: 352-678-4077, ext.
-2143 during

-regular hours; 352-274-4452 after

-business hours

-Hampton Center: 352-854-2322, ext.
-5043 during

-regular business hours; calls are forwarded to Ocala Campus

-Public Safety after business hours

-Vintage Farm: 352-843-6006

-Appleton Museum: 352-291-4455, ext.
-1848 from 7 a.m. -

-6 p.m.; 352-427-4618 after 6 p.m.
+Ocala Campus 352-873-5800 or 352-854-2322, ext.
+1422 or 1472 during regular business hours; 352-789-5001 after business hours, holidays or weekends Citrus Campus 352-746-6721, ext.
+6135, or 352-302-6081 Levy Campus 352-678-4077, ext.
+2143 during regular hours; 352-274-4452 after business hours Hampton Center 352-854-2322, ext.
+5043 during regular business hours; calls are forwarded to Ocala Campus Public Safety after business hours.
+Vintage Farm 352-843-6006 Appleton Museum 352-291-4455, ext.
+1848 from 7 a.m. - 6 p.m.; 352-427-4618 after 6 p.m.

 College of Central Florida, while having no obligation to do so, attempts to secure medical aid for students.
 No health facility is maintained on campus; however, several emergency facilities are located near the Ocala Campus.
 Students at the Ocala Campus are referred to one of these facilities unless they request otherwise.
-Citrus Campus students are referred to Citrus Memorial Hospital in Inverness unless they request otherwise in writing.
+Citrus Campus students are referred to HCA Florida Citrus Hospital in Inverness unless they request otherwise.
+Levy Campus students are referred to HCA Florida North Florida Hospital in Gainesville unless they request otherwise.
 Registration implies understanding of and consent for this procedure.

-When applying, the student is asked to provide certain pertinent health information, and students with chronic health problems are advised to make their special needs known to the Director of Accessibility and Counseling Services and security personnel at the Ocala Campus, or the Counseling Office at the Citrus Campus.
+When applying, the student is asked to provide certain pertinent health information, and students with chronic health problems are advised to make their special needs known to the Director of Accessibility and Counseling Services and Public Safety personnel at the Ocala Campus, the Counseling Office at the Citrus Campus or the Manager of Instructional Services at the Levy Campus.